 There will be a redesigned Edit view along with new editing tools including Curves for fine-tuning and Selective Color for making adjustments within a defined colour range.
 You'll also find new professionally inspired filters.

-Speaking of editing, Live Photos will gain a new Loop effect, so you can create a looping video, as well as a Bounce effect, which will play the action forward and backward.
+Speaking of editing, Live Photos will gain a new Loop effect, so you can create a looping video, as well as a Bounce effect, which will play the action forward and backwards.

 There's also a Long Exposure effect coming which will use Live Photos to blur water or extend light trails for a slow-shutterspeed-like effect.
 You'll also be able to capture Live Photos from within FaceTime.

-Your People Album will gets larger thumbnails and more accurate grouping of the 'Faces' (and this will stay in sync across all your devices if you use iCloud Photo Library.
+Your People Album will get larger thumbnails and more accurate grouping of the 'Faces' (and this will stay in sync across all your devices if you use iCloud Photo Library.